sunshineluyao/design-principle-blockchain/README.md

 By Sunshine, Primitive Lane, Metaverse

 <img src="./figs/ChatGPT3/Sunshine_and_ChatGPT3.png" alt="drawing" width="800"/>
+**Figure: A conversation between Sunshine and Chat GPT-3 on 2022/12/30**

 *Disclaimer: Primitives Lane is a non-profit research group focused on blockchain and other frontier technologies.
 We are dedicated